yjs/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**

 [ ] Are you reporting a bug?
-Use github issues for bug reports, and feature requests.
-For general questions please use https://discuss.yjs.dev/
+Use github issues for bug reports and feature requests.
+For general questions, please use https://discuss.yjs.dev/
 [ ] Try to report your issue in the correct repository.
 Yjs consists of many modules.
 When in doubt, report it to https://github.com/yjs/yjs/issues/

 **Describe the bug**